I am a proud labradoodle owner and I love sharing advice with other potential owners.

-The labradoodle is one of the best family friendly dog breeds around, with the intelligence of a poodle and the loving retriever nature of the labrador in equal measures.
+The labradoodle is one of the best family-friendly dog breeds around.
+It has the intelligence of a poodle and the loving retriever nature of the labrador in equal measures.

 Recall is very easy to establish, especially if trained while they are still in the puppy months (between one and six months old).

 I'm not sure if this is the same for all labradoodles, but ours is super mischievous.
 At any given moment, he will have his head in places he shouldn't, eat things he shouldn't and investigate absolutely everything!

 You may have heard of the expression 'he/she has the wind up his/her tail'.
 With the labradoodle, I like to refer to this as the 'Doodle Dash'.
 Every now and then, our labradoodle will literally go crazy and pelt around the front room.
 This usually happens just before 'walkies' time and is hugely entertaining, although it never agrees with a leather sofa as the video below demonstrates!

 - Chewing: Unfortunately, ours has developed a tenancy to munch on anything he can get his paws on.
 The mail is rarely received in a condition which can be read, my wife's Ugg boots no longer have soles on them and our house is littered with twigs and sticks that our loving labradoodle has bitten off the bushes in the garden and bought inside (through our cat flap) to chew on until they resemble a mushy mess trodden into the carpet.